kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/11-AJAX-REST-API-2/02b-create-frontend-googlemaps.md

 export default makeMap;
 ```

+* We now have access to the input field

 ## Test in browser
-You should see we captured the input
+You should see we captured the `input`

 ![captured input](https://i.imgur.com/IOnjbff.png)